asmyshlyaev177/state-in-url/README.md

 ## Best Practices

-- Define your state shape as a constant to ensure consistency
+- Define your state shape as a constant
 - Use TypeScript for enhanced type safety and autocomplete
 - Avoid storing sensitive information in URL parameters (SSN, API keys etc)
 - Use `updateState` for frequent updates and `updateUrl` to sync changes to url